Latest Blog Posts

 The next thing in the article talks about things to take care of every 2-3 days.

 If you have a list of things that need to be done once or twice a week it makes it easier to stay on top of things instead of spending a lot of time on the tasks later.
-Do laundry, sweeping/mopping the floor, taking out the trash or recycling.
+Do laundry, sweep/mopping the floor, take out the trash or recycle.
 But do you need to polish several pieces of silver 2 to 3 times a week or clean the bathroom thoroughly?

 Scheduling things weekly makes it easy to give others a chance to take responsibility for keeping the home organized.